shuckc/pialarm/README.md

 # pialarm
-Have a Texecom alarm panel?
+Have a Texecom Premier alarm panel?
 This repository contains scripts and a webserver to speak to the panel over the UART serial ports, ideally from a raspberry pi computer within the alarm panel itself, to provide remote monitoring and alarm escalation over the internet.

 The project emultates some of the functionality of Wintex, the Texecom windows-based configuration system, and also uses parts of the Cestron protocol for real-time event monitoring.
 It will also speak the monitoring protocol to allow the panel to monitor the uptime of the raspberry pi and communicate alarms.